-Our mission is to bring transformative positive change to Pullman, WA through the arts.
+Our mission is to bring positive transformative change to Pullman, WA, through the arts.
 We celebrate the world’s creativity while uplifting underrepresented groups.
-We work with artists to create an inspiring and welcome space for our current community members and future neighbors.
+We work with artists to create an inspiring and welcoming space for our current community members and future neighbors.

 Pullman Arts Foundation was founded in 2021 as a catalyst for creative expression on the Palouse.
 Pullman Arts Foundation supports projects that engage local community members and regional artists as well as faculty, staff, and students within Pullman’s own land grant institution, Washington State University.
 Pullman Arts Foundation is committed to bringing positive change to Pullman through giving local artists and community members a platform to share their ideas, as well as building national and international connections with other artists and communities.

 We believe public art and community engagement projects can be an aspect of creative placemaking while fostering important conversations about social justice and diversity.
 Pullman Arts Foundation believes that the Pullman, WA, community can be more welcoming and inclusive and that it’s okay to admit that we aren’t there yet.
 We believe that art and cultural events can play a role in helping to tell stories that may not otherwise be told, to make connections that may not otherwise be made, and to bring people together to keep Pullman a colorful, welcoming, and dynamic place to live, work, study and create.